Overtime: An overview of overtime

-NOTE: This means that the employee is engaged in exempt duties at least 51 percent or more of the time he or she works.
+NOTE: The employee must engage in exempt duties at least 51 percent or more of the time he or she works.
 Significantly, if an employee is performing an exempt and a non-exempt duty at the same time, such as wiping a table while supervising an employee, it is the non-exempt duty that counts.
+Exercise caution if you have managers that supervise employees and, at the same time, also perform routine nonexempt tasks.
 Below is a list of duties that are considered “exempt.”

 Exempt duty examples include: